AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-increment-id-for-a-db-entity-order-invoice-credit-memo-etc.-on-particular-store.md

 ALTER TABLE sequence_{entity_type}_{store_id} AUTO_INCREMENT = {new_increment_value};
 ```

->[!IMPORTANT]
+>![warning]
 >
->The new increment value must be greater than the current one, not less!
+>Important: The new increment value must be greater than the current one, not less!

 ### Example